-- 75% of the utility side and 45% of the customer side completed. - regarding their part of the service. - field verifications.
+- Water Authority of Great Neck North: The authority began their compliance process two years prior but faced challenges when regulations about excavation changed.
+At present, they have 75% of the utility side and 45% of the customer side completed. - Water Authority of Western Nassau County: They are a third way through their inventory using temporary staff to inspect address by address.
+They are confident in their existing database regarding their part of the service. - Manhasset- Lakeville WD: This water district has constructed an inventory in GIS and is awaiting field verifications.
 They have also started a public awareness campaign through their newsletters.